Diabetes, high blood pressure and asthma are common conditions that may not seem like humanitarian emergencies.

 MSF currently runs specialised projects to treat Syrian refugee children living with the condition in Lebanon.

-Cervical cancer kills around 311,000 women a year, with 85 percent of deaths occurring in low-income and middle-income countries.
+Cervical cancer kills around 342,000 women a year, with 90 percent of new cases and deaths occurring in low-income and middle-income countries.

 Nearly all cases are caused by human papillomavirus, also known as HPV, a common sexually transmitted infection.